 UX : AN OVERVIEW

-The MOTUS lab does not just want to build a single application, it wants to introduce UX UE4 digital human education to the University's curriculum.
+The MOTUS lab does not just want to build a single application.
 The intent is to build a platform that allows the next generation of user applications and UX designers to harness the power and speed of digital humans that are generated in real-time to tackle even more complex problems.
 For example, after Stroke survivors, there are other neurologically impaired UX problems, such as continually adapting Dementia Agents and avatars for people suffering from Locked-in Syndrome.

 There is a direct relationship between the MOTUS Research Plan and the educational objectives of the University.
 While our work and research are focused on digital human interfaces, it part of a wider survivor ‘User Experience’.
 Our teaching builds off our deeper understanding gained from our research.
 This enables us to help future researchers and practitioners to better understand the issues around brain injuries and survivor user experiences.